 Found a baby bird

-If the bird is injured, take a look at our advice on what to do with an injured wild animal.
+If a bird is injured, see what to do with an injured wild animal.

 If a fledgling is in immediate danger, place it in a sheltered spot a short distance away.

-If, after monitoring, you think a fledgling is genuinely orphaned, take it to your nearest wildlife rehabilitator (see capture and boxing advice below).
+If, after monitoring, you think a fledgling is genuinely orphaned, take it to your nearest wildlife rehabilitator.

-It’s often faster to take an animal to a wildlife rehabilitator yourself, as your nearest RSPCA officer may be out of the area attending other calls.
-If you are unable to transport the bird, call 0300 1234 999.
+It’s often faster to take an animal to a wildlife rehabilitator yourself, as our officers may be out of the area attending other calls.
+If you’re unable to transport the baby bird, contact us.

 Embed baby birds out of the nest on your site!

 <div style="text-align: center; width: 100%;"><a href="http://bit.ly/1iZZw4M"><img src="http://bit.ly/1qP4KWv" alt="RSPCA baby bird out of the nest" width="75%" /></a></div>

 <p>Baby bird out of the nest - An infographic created by the <a href="http://bit.ly/1iZZw4M">RSPCA</a></p>